Stetsed/framework-power-measurment/README.md

 This tool is made to measure power on linux for the Framework laptop 13, it will probally work on others although I have not tested, as long as your laptop's battery starts with BAT in /sys/class/power_supply/ it will be found.

+It outputs the recorded data to a .csv file and it will plot the data to a graph .png.

 ## Build & Run
 ```bash